JulieGumerman/reducer-todo/README.md

 1. Set an initial state value through a reducer and render a list of todos from that state
 1. Add a form that dispatches an "ADD_TODO" action to be able to add a todo item to your list
-1. Build a function that let's you mark todo items as completed when you click on them
+1. Build a function that lets you mark todo items as completed when you click on them
-1. Biuld a function that let's you clear completed todos when you click on a "Clear Completed" button
+1. Build a function that lets you clear completed todos when you click on a "Clear Completed" button

 ### STEP 1 - Build a simple reducer and initial state

-- In a folder called `reducers` add a reducer file and build out a simple reducer with just a default return for now
+- [x] In a folder called `reducers` add a reducer file.

+- [x] Build out a simple reducer with just a default return for now
-- In the same file, build your initial state object that has a list of todos with the following shape:
+- [x] In the same file, build your initial state object that has a list of todos with the following shape:

 ```js
 {